-The United States Mint has announced that it will include the first-ever nickels struck at the West Point Mint with “W” mint marks as a bonus to those who purchase the 2020 U.S. Mint Proof set and other annual sets.
-These special 2020 nickels will come with a proof finish in the regular 2020 Proof sets, a reverse proof finish in the 2020 U.S. Mint Silver Proof sets, and a uncirculated finish in the 2020 U.S. Mint Uncirculated coin set.
+The United States Mint has announced that it will include the first-ever nickels struck at the West Point Mint with “W” mint marks as a bonus to those who purchase the 2020 U.S. Mint Proof set and Silver Proof sets.
+These special 2020 nickels will come with a proof finish in the regular 2020 Proof sets and a reverse proof finish in the 2020 U.S. Mint Silver Proof sets.
+While initially the Mint planned to include a Jefferson Nickel with an uncirculated finish in the 2020 U.S. Mint Uncirculated coin set, due to production limitations caused by the Covid-19 pandemic, they were not included as originally planned.

 The First-Ever "W" Mint Marked Lincoln Cents Released in 2019